liujiajun/BetterNextBus/README.md

     you fast and reliable user experience.
 - **Web app** (No download needed!)
     - NUSBuses runs on your browser and is cross-platform.
 - **Delightful and easy-to-use user interface** (We understand your pain when you just can't find what you need on NextBus app.)
     -  We made our best effort to make NUSBuses powerful yet super intuitive.
+- **Care about you privacy**
+  - We never ask for any permission (GPS and so on) unless user click the service.

 ## Feedback
 We welcome bug reports and feature requests.
 Thank you for making NUSBuses better!